Guides, Field Notes & Stories.

 Good-faith disagreement

 Say it directly.
 We can work with direct.
-Quiet resentment is a much slower workflow.
+Silence and resentment are a much slower way to work.

 Respect for roles, time, and standards